 The evening programme provides the "social highlight" of the tour, the Sunset Cruise on the Zambesi River (of course above the falls).
 Also an unforgettable evening, especially after sunset, when Mars and the Southern Corss appear in the sky and the river is suddenly full of boats.

 Good mood on the Zambesi-steamboat.
-It creates a good feeling so
+It creates a good feeling so shortly before the eclipse and

 after almost two weeks of strenuous camp tour through Africa.